James F. Byrnes: Secretary of State

-Truman was rapidly moving toward a hardline position on Soviet intentions in Eastern Europe and Iran, but Byrnes was much more conciliatory.
+Truman was rapidly moving toward a hard-line position on Soviet intentions in Eastern Europe and Iran, but Byrnes was much more conciliatory.
 The distance between them grew and ties of personal friendship weakened.
 In late 1945, Byrnes argued with Soviet Foreign Minister Viacheslav Molotov over Soviet pressures on Bulgaria and Romania.
 Byrnes sent Mark Ethridge, a liberal journalist, to investigate; Ethridge found conditions were indeed bad.
 Ethridge wrote a damning report, but Byrnes ignored it and instead endorsed a Soviet offer.
-Truman read Ethridge's report and decided that Byrnes's softline approach was a failure and that the US needed to stand up to the Kremlin.
+Truman read Ethridge's report and decided that Byrnes's soft-line approach was a failure and that the US needed to stand up to the Kremlin.

 Personal relations between the two men grew strained, particularly when Truman felt that Byrnes was attempting to set foreign policy by himself and to inform the President only afterward.
 An early instance of the friction was the Moscow Conference in December 1945.
 Truman considered the "successes" of the conference to be "unreal" and was highly critical of Byrnes's failure to protect Iran, which was not mentioned in the final communiqué.
 "I had been left in the dark about the Moscow conference," Truman told Byrnes bluntly.
 In a subsequent letter to Byrnes, Truman took a harder line in reference to Iran: "Without these supplies furnished by the United States, Russia would have been ignominiously defeated.
 Yet now Russia stirs up rebellion and keeps troops on the soil of her friend and ally— Iran. ..
 Unless Russia is faced with an iron fist and strong language another war is in the making.
 Only one language do they understand....
 I do not think we should play compromise any longer....
 I am tired of babying the Soviets".
-That led to the Iran crisis of 1946 in which Byrnes took an increasingly hardline position in opposition to Stalin, culminating in a speech in Germany on September 6, 1946.
+That led to the Iran crisis of 1946, in which Byrnes took an increasingly hard-line position in opposition to Stalin, culminating in a speech in Germany on September 6, 1946.
 The "Restatement of Policy on Germany," also known as the "Speech of Hope", set the tone of future US policy by repudiating the Morgenthau Plan, an economic program that would permanently deindustrialize Germany.
 Byrnes was named TIME Man of the Year.
 Truman and others believed that Byrnes had grown resentful that he had not been Roosevelt's running mate and successor and so was showing disrespect to Truman.
 Whether or not that was true, Byrnes felt compelled to resign from the Cabinet in 1947 with some feelings of bitterness.